Physics & Mathematics Educator

 Building understanding that lasts.

-I've worked with hundreds of students, and I know what keeps parents up at night:
+I’ve worked with hundreds of students, and I know what keeps parents up at night: a child who was once confident now struggling, grades slipping despite effort, gaps widening quietly, and exams approaching faster than clarity.

 Let's discuss your goals and create a personalized learning journey.